top of page

 Early Inspiration and Initial Challenges

-I was a tiny, premature baby, and although my medical problems were not severe, they involved frequent hospital visits throughout my early childhood.
-I became used to the hospital environment and observed the staff in a way that only a child can.
-I saw that some nurses and doctors completed tasks with little emotion, and others did the same job but with a smile and a friendly manner, even occasionally taking the time to share a joke with a little girl.
-I decided incredibly early in my life that I wanted to be one of these friendly and caring professionals someday and I will never forget this childhood resolution.
+As a tiny, premature baby, I faced medical issues that, while not severe, required frequent hospital visits throughout my early childhood.
+I became accustomed to the hospital environment and observed the staff with a child's unique perspective.
+I noticed some nurses and doctors performed their tasks with little emotion, while others carried out the same duties with a smile and a friendly demeanor, sometimes even taking the time to share a joke with a little girl.
+Exceedingly early in life, I decided that I wanted to become one of these friendly and caring professionals, and I will never forget this childhood resolution.

-Initially, my dream was to be a doctor, but I could not overcome the early obstacles to my goal.
-My exam results were not good enough for medical school, which was devastating.
-Before I had finalized plans to retake exams and re-apply, my parents told me they could not support me through exam re-takes in medical school.
-They suggested that I apply for nursing school.
-I did so but was unhappy and crushed, and my initial results reflected my attitude.
-At a certain point, I realized I was staring another failure in the face and would let myself and my family down unless something changed.
-I adopted a new attitude; I studied hard and enthusiastically, my scores improved dramatically, and I felt much happier.
-My unique perspective was rewarded by an associate degree and an R.N. post at one of the most prestigious hospitals in South Korea.
+Initially, I aspired to become a doctor, but I faced early challenges that hindered my goal.
+My exam scores were insufficient for medical school, which was heartbreaking.
+Before I could finalize plans to retake the exams and reapply, my parents informed me they couldn't support me through the process again.
+They suggested I apply to nursing school.
+I did so, but I felt unhappy and defeated, and my initial results reflected my mindset.
+At a certain point, I realized I was on the brink of another failure and would disappoint myself and my family unless I made a change.
+I adopted a new attitude; I studied diligently and with enthusiasm, my scores improved significantly, and I felt much happier.
+My unique perspective was rewarded with an associate degree and an R.N. position at one of the most prestigious hospitals in South Korea.

 Professional and Personal Growth

-Life moved on professionally and personally; I married, moved to the US, had four children, worked happily and successfully as a nurse, and supported my husband through his Ph.D. studies.
-My life seemed pretty much ‘mapped out,’ but unexpectedly, my husband and I separated.
-I took careful stock of my life; I decided I wanted to advance academically and professionally as far as my ability would take me.
-Although working full time, I studied for a B.S. in biology at St. John’s University.
-My GPA score was admittedly not ‘stellar,’ but I graduated ‘Magna cum Laude.’
-I felt enormously proud to have succeeded when working full-time, caring for my children, and studying.
+Life progressed both professionally and personally; I got married, relocated to the US, had four children, enjoyed a successful nursing career, and supported my husband during his Ph.D. studies.
+My life appeared well-planned, but unexpectedly, my husband and I separated.
+I carefully evaluated my situation and decided to fully pursue academic and professional advancement of my capabilities.
+While working full-time, I pursued a B.S. in biology at St. John’s University.
+Although my GPA wasn't 'stellar,' I graduated ‘Magna cum Laude.’
+I felt immensely proud of my achievement while managing full-time work, caring for my children, and studying.

 Exploring Nurse Anesthesia

-Having obtained my degree, I began to look closely at my professional situation.
-I have two decades of ICU nursing experience and have been successful and, to a considerable extent, personally fulfilled in my career.
-However, I wanted a change that involved progress and additional satisfaction.
-I explored diverse options and, after much consideration, have concluded that being a Nurse Anesthetist would fulfill my specialization and progress goals.
-I have substantial experience in ICU, specifically in neuro ICU and in helping to manage patients during surgery.
-I knew the role and characteristics of a good NA and saw that I possessed them.
+After earning my degree, I began to evaluate my professional path.
+With two decades of ICU nursing experience, I have been both successful and personally fulfilled in my career.
+However, I sought a change that would bring progress and additional satisfaction.
+I explored assorted options and, after careful consideration, concluded that becoming a Nurse Anesthetist would align with my specialization and advancement goals.
+My extensive experience in ICU, particularly in neuro ICU and assisting with patient management during surgery, made me realize I had the qualities of a good NA.

 According to the AANA, CRNAs are “special people -- compassionate, vigilant in their responsibilities, protective of and advocates for their patients; they dedicate themselves to one patient at a time, watching over them and seeing that the patient is pain-free during surgery.”
-When I read these words, I could see that they described the role I sought and would use my specific skills and characteristics.
-I discussed the position with several NA colleagues, who encouraged me to complete this application and decided to do so.
+When I read these words, I recognized the role I was seeking and how it would utilize my specific skills and traits.
+I spoke with several NA colleagues, who encouraged me to apply, and I decided to proceed with the application.

 Research Interests and Cultural Competence

-I am keen to be involved in research, especially in neuro-anesthetics, and I believe that my considerable experience will enable me to make a significant contribution.
-I aim to become a highly skilled and knowledgeable NA to benefit my patients.
+I am eager to engage in research, particularly in neuro-anesthetics, and I am confident that my extensive experience will allow me to make a meaningful contribution.
+My goal is to become a highly skilled and knowledgeable NA to benefit my patients.

-My long nursing life has given me considerable experience in effective teamwork and recognizing situations where it is appropriate to seek support.
-While happy to work as part of a team, I am a confident and able decision-maker working autonomously.
-I am very aware of the need for cultural sensitivity in healthcare provision.
-I have personal experience living in two distinct cultures and adjusting to moving from one to another.
-I have also treated, studied with, and worked alongside people of many cultural and social backgrounds and enjoy doing so.
-I enjoy educating people about my own Korean culture and learning from others about their own.
+Throughout my long nursing career, I have gained significant experience in effective teamwork and understanding when it is appropriate to seek support.
+While I am comfortable working as part of a team, I am also a confident and capable decision-maker when working independently.
+I am acutely aware of the importance of cultural sensitivity in healthcare.
+Having personal experience living in two different cultures and transitioning between them, I have also treated, studied with, and collaborated with people from various cultural and social backgrounds, which I thoroughly enjoy.
+I take pleasure in educating others about my Korean culture and learning about theirs.

 Conclusion: Commitment and Passion

-I know that CRNA programs attract many very well-qualified applicants.
-However, I am academically able, as I have recently demonstrated in the face of extreme time constraints; I am a highly experienced health professional with proven skills and knowledge in the area in which I wish to work; my extensive experience and personal maturity will enable me to contribute something of value to my class.
-However, my most important recommendation is a genuine passion and determination to excel in the program.
+I am aware that CRNA programs attract many highly qualified applicants.
+Nonetheless, I am academically capable, as evidenced by my recent achievements under extreme time constraints; I am a seasoned health professional with proven skills and knowledge in my chosen field.
+My extensive experience and personal maturity will enable me to offer valuable contributions to my class.
+Yet, my most important asset is a genuine passion and determination to excel in the program.

-A nurse who immigrated from Korea, this applicant has the desired multicultural experience and is a native speaker of one of the languages that one most frequently hears in North America, Korean, especially in large cities, particularly on the West Coast.
-This is important because large urban hospitals want to have nursing professionals who are native or near-native speakers of Korean on call, in case of an emergency where a translator is needed.
-She also has extensive ICU experience as desired.
+This applicant, a nurse who immigrated from Korea, possesses valuable multicultural experience and is a native speaker of Korean, a language commonly spoken in North America, especially in major cities on the West Coast.
+This is crucial because large urban hospitals seek nursing professionals who are native or near-native Korean speakers to be available in emergencies where a translator is needed.
+Additionally, she has the extensive ICU experience that is in demand.

 Summary: Why This is a Good Personal Statement